unclepomedev/blender_savepoints/savepoints/README.md

 - **Visual Previews**: Captures a thumbnail of your viewport for every save point.
 - **Detailed Info**: Displays object count and file size for each version.
 - **Notes**: Add custom notes to remember what changed in each version.
+- **Edit Notes**: Update notes for any version directly from the history list.
 - **Easy Restore**: Browse your history in the UI and restore any version with a single click.
+- **Quick Save**: Option to skip the note dialog for instant saving.
 - **Safe Recovery**: Overwrite the main project file with a previous version safely.
 The original file is automatically backed up in the history folder.
 - **Auto Save**: Automatically saves your work to a dedicated slot at configurable intervals (default 10 min), ensuring you never lose progress.
 - **Disk Management**: Automatically deletes oldest versions to keep the history size manageable (configurable).